marhass/Gravity/bio.md

 ---

 <p>
-Marlee Hassell is a native of Greensboro, North Carolina. <br>
+Marlee Hassell is a native of Greensboro, North Carolina.
-She is currently a student at the University of North Carolina at Chapel Hill, <br> where she studies Environmental Science. <br>
+She is currently a student at the University of North Carolina at Chapel Hill, where she studies Environmental Science.
-She hates her "friend" Amy.
+One day, she hopes to work in the renewable energy sector.
 </p>